 - Gas.
 Supplies will be low because trucks can’t get in to refuel the pumps.

 - Cash.
-No electricity, no ATM or cash back.
+No electricity, no ATM or cash back at the supermarket.

-- Board Up Windows.
+- Board Up Your Windows.
 Get your shutters up early.
-Try going to Home Depot for wood when a hurricane’s approaching – that’s a joke.
+Try going to Home Depot for wood when a hurricane’s approaching – fuggedaboutit!

 - Store Outside Stuff Away.
 Tables, chairs, bikes, garbage cans, and plants are flying projectiles for the target painted on your windows.

 - Charge Phones & Laptops.
-It’s very lonely with no electric, no phone, no computer.
+It’s important to realize that you’ll be very lonely with no electric, no phone, no computer.
 For this reason, score a portable cell phone charger and use your laptop to power it if need be.

 - Fill the Bathtub.
 You know, the toiletries.

 - Find a Safe Room.
-Look for a place to ride out the storm.
-Preferably with no window.
+Look for a place to ride out the storm, such as a room with no window.